SpringsFern/SpringsFern.github.io/docs/setup/vps/systemd-service.md

 # Setup systemd Service (Production Deployment)

-This section explains how to configure TG-FileStream using systemd for:
+This section explains how to configure tgfilestream using systemd for:

 - Automatic startup on boot
 - Automatic restart on crash